rcbotCheeseh/RCBotSven5/README.md

 say any of the following messages for bots to follow commands

+    '<bot name> press [this/that/a] ...' - bot will move to your location and press nearest button '<bot name> press [this/that/a] ... <time>' - bot will move to button location and press in <time> seconds.
+Bot will update you on time left.
+		Example:	"press this in 5" (bot will move to button and say "Pressing in 5 secs..." and update once per second.
-    '<bot name> press [this/that/a] button' - bot will move to your location and press nearest button '<bot name> wait [here/there/etc...]' - bot will move to your location and wait for 90 sec '<bot name> come [here/there/etc...'] - bot will move to your location but not wait '<bot name> pickup [a/some] <ammo/weapon/health/armor>' - bot will move to your location and attempt to pickup what you wanted
+    '<bot name> wait [here/there/etc...]' - bot will move to your location and wait for 90 sec '<bot name> come [here/there/etc...'] - bot will move to your location but not wait '<bot name> pickup [a/some] <ammo/weapon/health/armor>' - bot will move to your location and attempt to pickup what you wanted